standstaff/docs2/_ps/transliteration.md

 </table>

 NOTES:
-* The characters in brackets are often used istead of the proper ones.
+* The characters in brackets are often used instead of the proper ones.
-* The sign "ـ" denotes that the phoneme does/may not have the ortographic realization in that position.
+* The sign "ـ" denotes that the phoneme does/may not have the orthographic representation in that position.

 ## Consonants